biztory/tableau-server-webhooks-to-slack/README.md

 ### Other usage remarks

-* This can be run interactively, or probably also [registered as a service](https://blog.frd.mn/how-to-set-up-proper-startstop-services-ubuntu-debian-mac-windows/) though we'd want to verify whether it cleans up the previously created webhook properly.
-Probably not.
 * To run on port 443 with a virtualenv: `sudo ./.venv/bin/python tableau_server_webhooks_to_slack.py <arguments>`.
 This is because in Linux, non-root processes are not allowed to bind to port 443.
 * As a service with systemd, which is ideal... following [these instructions](https://tecadmin.net/setup-autorun-python-script-using-systemd/).
   * We'll just save the `.service` file to GitHub, in our application directory, and symlink it in `/lib/systemd/system/`.